This post may contain affiliate links. Please read our disclosure policy.

-This Angel Food Cake with blueberry sauce is light, sweet, and moist!
+This Angel Food Cake with easy blueberry sauce is light, sweet, and moist!
 It is naturally fat-free and easier to make than you think!

 Way back in 2014, when I first published this recipe, I was downright fearful about attempting an angel food cake.
 People’s well-meaning advice terrified me: don’t over whip the egg whites; don’t under whip the egg whites; don’t fold in the flour too aggressively; don’t open the oven door prematurely or your cake will fall; don’t over-bake; don’t underbake.
 The more I read, the further back in the cabinet went the round tube pan until I decided to tie on my big-girl apron and tackle the challenge.